Pierre Loeb: Life

-In 1926, he moved the gallery to house number 2, also on Rue Bonaparte.
-In the same year Loeb met for the first time in person with Pablo Picasso, with whom he later became good friends and whose works he exhibited in 1929.
+In 1926, he moved the gallery to number 2, Rue des Beaux-Arts.
+In the same year, Loeb met for the first time in person with Pablo Picasso, with whom he later became good friends and whose works he exhibited in 1929.
 He was also a great follower of Joan Miró, whose works he exhibited eleven times from 1927 to 1939.
 In 1930 Loeb showed sculptures by Henri Matisse, in 1934 the gallery hosted the first exhibition of the artist Balthus and in 1936 the first solo exhibition of Wolfgang Paalen.
 In 1938 he focused on the landscape paintings of Georges Braque.

 Nazi persecution and exile

 When the Nazis occupied Paris in 1940, Loeb was persecuted because of his Jewish heritage.
 His art gallery was Aryanized, that is, transferred to a non-Jewish owner, Georges Aubry, in 1941.
 In 1942 he fled to Cuba, where he lived until the end of the war.